ZasX/docs/docs/truenas-scale/2-databases/4-migrating.md

   </div>
 </details>

-### Configure database connections in pgadmin
+### Configure database connections in pgAdmin

-run the tcdbinfo.sh script to see the connection details for both the old and the new database, and set them up in pgadmin.
+run the tcdbinfo.sh script to see the connection details for both the old and the new database, and set them up in pgAdmin.

-### Create database backup
+### Create database Backup

-In `pgadmin`, right click `vaultwarden->Databases->vaultwarden` and click `Backup...`.
+In `pgAdmin`, right click `vaultwarden->Databases->vaultwarden` and click `Backup...`.
 Give the file a name (e.g. `vaultwarden.sql`) and click `Backup`.

 ### Restore database backup

-In `pgadmin`, right click `testwarden->Databases->vaultwarden` and click `Restore...`.
+In `pgAdmin`, right click `testwarden->Databases->vaultwarden` and click `Restore...`.
 Select the sql file (`vaultwarden.sql`).

 On the 2nd tab page, select the first 3 options (`Pre-data`, `Data` and `Post-data`).
 On the last tab, select `Clean before restore`.
 Now click `Restore`.

-## Migrate the PVC's
+## Migrate the PVCs

-### Get the PVC's names and paths
+### Get the PVCs names and paths

-The following commands will return the PVC's for the old and the new install.
+The following commands will return the PVCs for the old and the new install.

 ```bash
 k3s kubectl get pvc -n ix-vaultwarden
 k3s kubectl get pvc -n ix-testwarden
 ```

-Take note of all the PVC's that do not contain `postgres`, `redis` or `cnpg`. `vaultwarden` only has 1 data PVC.
+Take note of all the PVCs that do not contain `postgres`, `redis` or `cnpg`. `vaultwarden` only has 1 data PVC.
 There are apps that have more than 1.
 You'll want to migrate them all.

-Now, find the full paths to all these PVC's.
+Now, find the full paths to all these PVCs.

 ```bash
 zfs list | grep pvc | grep legacy
 ```

-If this returns a very long list, you can add ` | grep <app-name>` to filter for only the PVC's of the app you're currently working on.
+If this returns a very long list, you can add ` | grep <app-name>` to filter for only the PVCs of the app you're currently working on.

 A full PVC path looks something like this: `poolname/ix-applications/releases/app-name/volumes/pvc-32341f93-0647-4bf9-aab1-e09b3ebbd2b3`.

 ### Destroy new PVC and copy over old PVC

-Destroy the PVC's of the new app and replicate the PVC of the old app to the new location.
+Destroy the PVCs of the new app and replicate the PVC of the old app to the new location.

 :::danger